lelecanavanua/namako11/README.md

   ![GitHub followers](https://img.shields.io/github/followers/Namako11?style=social)

   ### Intro
-  I am a novice Fijian programmer currently pursuing a Fullstack Developers course.
+  I'm a novice programmer, from Fiji currently pursuing a Fullstack Developers Certification.

-  - 🔭 I’m currently working on building a database especially for Indigenous Fijians.
-I'm currently in the Concept Developement Stage in this project.
+  - 🔭 I’m currently working on building a database to help categorise records of Indigenous Fijians.
+Ive reached Concept Developement Stage of this project.
-  - 🌱 I’m currently learning the basics of programming and especially Front-end languages.
-Projects are uploaded for review.
+  - 🌱 I’m eagerly learning the basics of programming, specifically Front-end languages.
+My novice projects are uploaded for review and welcome your feedback.
-  - 💬 Ask me about Boxing, Adventure Racing and tropical island living.
+  - 💬 Ask me about Boxing, Adventure Racing and Tropical Island living.
-  - ⚡ Fun fact: I once met President Barack Obama (During his 2nd term).
-I shook his hand and got it all on video.
+  - ⚡ Fun fact: I met President Barack Obama once!
+During his 2nd term I got to shake his hand and captured it on video.
   ___

  ### Toolbox 🧰